 There are rare cases of swelling causing patients to have problems breathing, and there are reports of fatalities after radiosurgery.

-While this type of treatment is less invasive than open surgery, it still can have risks.
-Talk with your doctor about the potential risks of treatment and of the risks for tumor growth or spreading.
+While this type of treatment is less invasive than open surgery, it still has risks.
+Talk with your provider about the potential risks of treatment and of the risks for tumor growth or spreading.

 The skin wounds and locations where the head frame is attached to your scalp may be red and sensitive after treatment.
 This should go away with time.
 There may be some bruising.